carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 You can type either Python code or Markdown into a cell.
 We will be doing both.
 We are using this notebook so that we can save our work along the way.
-At the end of the day, you can save your notebook file and try to run it later on your own installation of Twarc.
+At the end of the day, you can save your notebook file and try to run it later on your own installation of twarc.

-Let's put some effort into formatting it nicely by putting Markdown at the top:
+Let's put some effort into formatting it nicely by putting a Markdown cell at the top:

 ~~~
-# Twitter with Twarc Workshop notebook
+# Twitter with twarc Workshop Notebook

 This notebook contains all of the code used to harvest and analyze data from Twitter.
 ~~~